dAIsySHEng1/HolidaySudoku/README.md

 "j" to highlight the cell for Hint 1; "k" to play the cell for Hint 1; "g" to highlight the cells for Hint 2; "h" to ban legals for Hint 2.

 ### Running the Program:
 - Run the program by running "main.py".
-You will need the CMU CS Academy graphics package that can be found [here](https://academy.cs.cmu.edu/desktop).
+You will need the CMU CS Academy graphics package (cmu_graphics folder and cmu_cs3_graphics.py) that can be found [here](https://academy.cs.cmu.edu/desktop).
 - No external libraries need to be imported - what's needed has already been imported in the relevant .py files.
 The holiday stamp images are in the stamps folder and the pre-loaded sudoku board are in the board folder.
 - This project was coded up using cmu-graphics version 1.1.18.